Due Process/Child Complaint/Mediation/FIEP

 Due Process complaints are considered expedited for parents who are challenging any disciplinary action that results in a long-term suspension – not just those disciplinary actions in connection with dangerous weapons, illegal drugs, and controlled substances.
 The issue may involve the parent’s challenge to the alternative educational placement being offered as part of the long-term suspension, or the parent may be in disagreement with an IEP Team decision that the student’s conduct was unrelated to the student’s disability.

 What is a Mediation?
-DESE makes mediation available to allow parents or adult students and responsible public agencies to resolve disagreements involving any matter under Part B of IDEA, including matters arising prior to the filing of a due process complaint.
+DESE makes mediation available to allow parents or adult students and responsible public agencies to resolve disagreements involving any matter under Part B of IDEA, including matters arising prior to the filing of a child complaint or a due process complaint.
 Mediation is provided at no cost to either party.
-DESE funded mediation is not available to resolve disputes between parents or between public agencies and persons other than the parent (or adult student).
+DESE funded mediation is available to resolve disputes regarding the identification, evaluation, educational placement, or related services for students with disabilities.
 The mediation model form can be found at https://dese.mo.gov/sites/default/files/dac_forms/MO5003161.pdf.
-Only use this Mediation form if filing for mediation prior to filing a child complaint or prior to filing a due process.
-Do not complete this form if filing for mediation within a child complaint or within a due process.
+Only use this Mediation form if requesting mediation prior to filing a child complaint or prior to filing a due process complaint.
+Do not complete this form if requesting mediation within a child complaint or within a due process complaint.